 You can read more about the second northernmost spot on the mainland of Iceland in my travel-blog:

-Cairns were sometimes erected in remembrance of people or incidences.
+So you see that the cairns in Iceland mean something and are an important part of our history.
+Cairns were sometimes erected in remembrance of people or incidents.
 Others were erected to show the time and good fishing spots f.ex.

 In the historical Vatnsfjörður on the northern side of the Westfjords of Iceland, you will find a huge cairn called Grettisvarða cairn.
 The Viking outlaw, Grettir Ásmundarsonar, a.k.a Grettir the Strong, might have built this cairn.